11.1K

 Oliver McDermott talks to Ania Cetinic (Communications Manager) & James Mfula (Design Director) at Milliken-Ontera about flooring design, culture, values, and shrinking footprints.

-Sunday Aug 30, 2020
+Aug 30, 2020

-Sunday Aug 30, 2020
+Aug 30, 2020

 Like other difficult dinner conversation topics such as politics and religion, the question around the value of design can be viewed very differently depending on where you sit.
 Independent designer Bevan Tonks along with Jono Sagar, principle and founder of Voice discuss the value of design from their own perspectives as well as how they see design as a problem solving exercise becoming increasingly complex.

-Monday Aug 24, 2020
+Aug 24, 2020

-Monday Aug 24, 2020
+Aug 24, 2020

 Rose Norgrove, Alistair Kincaid talk to Demelza Round, Nathan Walker and Anjuli Selvadurai.